 What is the difference between an allogeneic and autologous transplant?

-Depending on your type of cancer, your physician may use your own stem cells, carefully collected and stored until you are ready for transplantation, called an autologous transplant.
+Depending on your type of cancer or autoimmune disease, your physician may use your own stem cells, carefully collected and stored until you are ready for transplantation, called an autologous transplant.
 Or, they may use stem cells collected from a donor, called an allogeneic transplant.
 The donor may be a relative or someone unrelated to you, but in all cases they will be carefully chosen to ensure a good match and lessen complications.

 Who will be on the patient's care team?